 - FeedMe: FeedMe remains the best, most functional RSS reader available to the Nook.
 It also syncs with Feedly.

-- CPU Master: Really any CPU management app will do, but you will need an application to control your now overclocked CPU.
+- CPU Master [No Longer Available]: Really any CPU management app will do, but you will need an application to control your now overclocked CPU.
 Just change the governor to “ondemand” and apply the change.

 - Naked Browser: I dramatically prefer using Naked Browser over any other, for its extremely slim installed profile and wide array of customizable options.
 It’s also quite fast.